ncl-teu/ncl_ccnsim/README.md

 - 13 Interest is arrived at the cache holding router (i.e., cach hit).
 - 3 Cached data is return to the client from the cache holding router.
 - 4 Interest is arrived at the router by BreadCrumbs pointer.
-- 5 A new ICN router joined.
+- 5 A new CCN router joined.
-- 6 A ICN router leaves.
+- 6 An CCN router leaves.

 # Cache algorithm
 - Since the simulator is based on Java, please create a new class that extends `net.gripps.ccn.caching.BaseCachingAlgorithm`.